microsoft/onnxruntime-inference-examples/c_cxx/accuracy_tool/README.md

                                                      Refer to onnxruntime_session_options_config_keys.h
- -o/--output_file path                 The output file into which to save accuracy results -a/--expected_accuracy_file path      The file containing expected accuracy results
+ -o/--output_file path                 The output file into which to save accuracy results -a/--expected_accuracy_file path      The file containing expected accuracy results --model model_name                    Model to test.
+Option can be specified multiple times.
+                                       By default, all found models are tested.

 [EP_ARGS]: Specify EP-specific runtime options as key value pairs.
   Example: -e <provider_name> "<key1>|<val1> <key2>|<val2>"